 And, on that note, you'll have a fine choice of apps for tons of devices too.
 While they're not quite as in-depth as some of the pricier competition, Surfshark's apps have a great amount of features, and pretty much everything the vast majority of users will need from a VPN.

 It's no surprise you'll find Surfshark on many of our other top VPN lists – while it's seriously cheap, it also provides a premium service that's better than much of the competition, regardless of price.
-Sign up for less than $2.50 a month, and you'll even have 30 days to claim your money back if it turns out Surfshark's not for you.View Deal
+And now, if you sign up for a two-year plan, it works out at just $2.49 a month.View Deal

 However, what we really appreciate about IPVanish's pricing is that fact that it also caters to those who only want a month's cover for a holiday, or to test out the service.
-With this sale active, gone are the inflated double-digit prices for a 30-plan.
-You'll simply pay $5.00 flat for a month – simple as that.
+Gone are the inflated double-digit prices for a 30-day plan.
+You'll simply pay $3.49 flat for your first month – and that's just about as cheap as you'll find anywhere.

 It's not all about price, though, and you need to get a good product.
 Thankfully, IPVanish delivers, and provides seriously configurable clients and tons of devices.
 While the aesthetic might not be to everyone's taste, they're super functional and do everything you want them to, and more.